Kings Cross Top Shed: The Midland Roundhouse

 In December 1857 the Midland Railway negotiated with the Great Northern Railway for running powers over the main line from Hitchin to King's Cross.
-As part of this agreement the GNR undertook to provide engine sheds at its own cost for the MR, with the Midland paying for its water use, plus six percent interest for the rent of the premises.
+As part of this agreement the GNR undertook to provide engine sheds at its own cost for the MR, with the Midland paying for its water use, plus six per cent interest for the rent of the premises.
 The Roundhouse (also known as the Derby Shed) opened in 1859 and grew to be a considerable size, with eventually twenty four roads circling the forty foot diameter turntable.

 But by 1861 the Midland had decided that they wanted their own Goods and Minerals Station, which they subsequently built at Agar Town.
 When they left the Great Northern took the Roundhouse over as a carriage and wagon shop, and then as a running shed for their tank locos.
 In 1931 it was demolished and the tracks were then used for open air stabling until the Met Shed was built.